derek73/python-nameparser/README.rst

     'Juan de la Vega'

-3 different comma placement variations are supported for the string that you pass.
+3 different comma placement variations are supported:

 * Title Firstname "Nickname" Middle Middle Lastname Suffix
 * Lastname [Suffix], Title Firstname (Nickname) Middle Middle[,] Suffix [, Suffix]
 * Title Firstname M Lastname [Suffix], Suffix [Suffix] [, Suffix]

-The parser does not make any attempt to clean the data.
+The parser does not make any attempt to clean the input.
 It mostly just splits on white space and puts things in buckets based on their position in the string.
-This also means the difference between 'title' and 'suffix' is positional, not semantic. ("Pre-nominal" and "post-nominal" would probably be better names.)
+This also means the difference between 'title' and 'suffix' is positional, not semantic.
+"Dr" is a title when it comes before the name and a suffix when it comes after. ("Pre-nominal" and "post-nominal" would probably be better names.)

 ::